lc-2025/enefti/README.md

 A full-stack website based on MERN consisting of a NFTs e-commerce for demo purposes.

-© Luca Cattide 2025.
+© LC.
 All Rights reserved.

 ## Features